-from the forum-selling dept
+from the judge-albright-sure-brought-change-to-texas dept

 Remember Judge Alan Albright?
 He was the former patent litigator who became a federal judge (the only federal judge) in Waco, Texas, which is part of the Western District of Texas.
 You may remember, going further back, that the Eastern District of Texas became quite infamous for being the favored venue for of patent trolls, after a bunch of judges there made it clear that they were super friendly to them.
 That resulted in two courts in the district, Marshall and Tyler, being flooded with patent cases.
 The Supreme Court cut back on that a little bit, by saying that such cases should be filed in the proper venue.
 And, even though the West Texas judges tried their best to ignore the Supreme Court, things began to finally settle down a bit.

 That seemed like a problem to Albright who, upon being appointed as the only federal judge in Waco, realized that he had gold on his hands, and literally went on a tour telling companies to file patent cases in his district.
 Since he was the only judge in that district, the cases were guaranteed to be assigned to him.
 In late 2020, two professors, Jonas Anderson and Paul Gugliuzza, called this out in a paper and referred to the concept as “forum selling,” as an alternative to the concept of “forum shopping” (plaintiffs searching for the most favorable venue to file suit in) that people have known about for years.